usertam/openssh/README.md

 	make -j
 	make install

-On Linux:

-- You may need to create the privilege separation directory:

-		sudo mkdir -p -m 0755 /var/empty

-- You may need to create the privilege separation user:

-		sudo groupadd sshd
-		sudo useradd -g sshd -c 'sshd privsep' -d /var/empty -s /bin/false sshd

 Notes about building OpenSSH:

 - `--enable-pq-kex` enables PQ-only key exchange methods.
 - `--enable-hybrid-kex` enables hybrid key exchange methods.
-- On some platforms such as Ubuntu, you may not need to specify the `--with-ssl-dir` and `--with-ldflags` options as OpenSSH-configure automatically detect your OpenSSL installation.
-- If you do not use `--enable-shared=no` when building liboqs master, you may encounter problems with shared libraries when building/installing/running OpenSSH.
-These can be resolved by judiciously setting `LD_LIBRARY_PATH`, but it is easier to simply build liboqs master with *only* static libraries for OpenSSH to link against.
-- We recommend that you install this fork of OpenSSH in a non-system directory (i.e., not `/usr` or `/usr/local`)
-- With OpenSSL installed via brew on macOS, your command might be:

-		./configure --enable-pq-kex --enable-hybrid-kex --with-ssl-dir=/usr/local/opt/openssl/include --with-ldflags=-L/usr/local/opt/openssl/lib --prefix=<path-to-install-openssh> --sysconfdir=<path-to-install-openssh> --with-liboqs-dir=<path-to-liboqs>

 Running
 -------